Steamed Milk vs Frothed Milk: What’s the Difference?

 The classic drink to sample steamed milk is the latte, which consists of one-third espresso and two-thirds steamed milk, sometimes with a thin layer of milk foam.
 Other hot drinks with steamed milk include the cortado and latte macchiato.

 Want to try it at home?
-You’ll need an espresso maker with a steam wand, cold milk in a pitcher, and a bit of time to practice.
+You’ll need an espresso maker with a steam wand, cold milk in a jug, and a bit of time to practice.
 When steaming milk, you put the tip of the steam wand just under the surface of the milk and angle it to create a swirling vortex of milk.
-The swirl ensures the entire pitcher of milk is heated and aerated evenly.
-Keep steaming until you heat the milk to the appropriate temperature, about 140 – 150 degrees Fahrenheit.
+The swirl ensures the entire jug of milk is heated and aerated evenly.
+Keep steaming until you heat the milk to the appropriate temperature, about 60 – 65 degrees Celsius.

 What is frothed milk?